 Private sector capital is essential to corridor viability.
 Public finance builds the infrastructure; private capital generates the revenue that makes infrastructure sustainable.
 The corridor's private sector investment base spans construction, railway operations, mining logistics, and port services.

-Mota-Engil Construction Contract
+Mota-Engil Construction Role

 Vecturis and Trafigura: Railway Operations